torsday/notebook/GLOSSARY.md

 The order in which individual statements, instructions or function calls of an imperative program are executed or evaluated.
 The emphasis on explicit control flow distinguishes an imperative programming language from a declarative programming language.

+## Controller View

+A react component that has child components.

 ## CORS

 Cross-Origin Resource Sharing.